DESST 3513 - Design Studio V

 Grading is based on a comparison with current and previous student work, and with the instructors’ expectations relative to the objectives of the course.

-A cumulative assessment, agreed on by all critics, will based upon the following criteria: (1) strength of the con¬cept (2) consistent and rigorous articulation and development of the concept (3) technical competency, clarity, precision, craft and timely completeness of the work submitted (4) verbal and graphic presentation, of the work during formal juries.
-(5) commitment, dedication and intensity of work ethic, i.e. the intangible factors which go beyond talent or gifted physical/mental abilities
+A cumulative assessment, agreed on by all critics, will based upon the strength of the following criteria: (1) coherence (2) concept/resolution (3) communication (4) construction (5) innovation, i.e. the intangible factors which go beyond talent or gifted physical/mental abilities

 Assessment Related Requirements